Is Spandex the Same as Polyester Used in Print on Demand?

 Is spandex the same as polyester?

 No. Spandex is an elastic fiber, while polyester is a durable synthetic fiber.
-They often work together, but they are not the same material.
+They often work together in blends, but they are not the same material.

 Does stretchy fabric always contain spandex?